 The Progress in Achieving English Language Proficiency component evaluates the TELPAS and TELPAS Alternate results for grades K-12.
 Current year TELPAS and TELPAS Alternate results are compared to the prior year results to determine if the student made progress.
-As the TELPAS writing domain was updated for 2023, TELPAS results are have been evaluated at the domain level for 2023, 2024, and 2025 accountability.
-Evaluation at the composite level is anticipated to return for 2026 accountability and beyond.
-Beginning with 2026 accountability, progress in achieving English language proficiency is based on year over year TELPAS composite proficiency results.
+As the TELPAS writing domain isbeingwas updated for 2023, TELPAS results are evaluated at the domain level for 2023 and 2024 accountability.-Evaluation at the composite level is anticipated to return for 2025 accountability and beyond.